sudouptime/lifelong-golfer-theory/README.md

 Today, my perspective is fundamentally different.

-Both the frequency and intensity of my practice have been significantly reduced.
+Compared to that period, both the frequency and intensity of my practice have settled into a much more sustainable level.

-This theory does not aim to improve through practice volume alone.
+This theory is not about improving solely by increasing practice volume.

 It prioritizes repeatability, sustainability, and long-term development.